J. K. Dobbins: Professional career

+Baltimore Ravens

+2020 season

-Dobbins was selected in the second round of the 2020 NFL Draft with the 55th overall pick by the Baltimore Ravens.
+Dobbins was selected in the second round of the 2020 NFL draft with the 55th overall pick by the Baltimore Ravens.
 The Ravens previously traded tight end Hayden Hurst to the Atlanta Falcons to acquire the pick used on Dobbins.

-2020 season

 In his NFL debut against the Cleveland Browns on September 13, 2020, Dobbins had seven carries for 22 yards and scored his first two career rushing touchdowns in a 38–6 victory in Week 1.
 In Week 8 against the Pittsburgh Steelers, he had his first 100-yard rushing game with 15 carries for 113 rushing yards in the 24–28 loss.
 He was placed on the reserve/COVID-19 list by the team on November 23, 2020, and activated on December 4.
 Dobbins first start in his career came in a Week 16 27–13 win over the New York Giants.
 He finished the game with 11 carries for 77 yards and a touchdown.
 In Week 17 against the Cincinnati Bengals, Dobbins rushed for 160 yards and 2 touchdowns during the 38–3 win.